werf/werf/docs/_includes/reference/cli/werf_helm_status.md

             if set, display the status of the named release with revision --show-desc=false
-            if set, display the description message of the named release
+            if set, display the description message of the named release --show-resources=false
+            if set, display the resources of the named release
 ```

 {{ header }} Options inherited from parent commands